 You might not know that Infiniti, which started as Nissan‘s luxury brand in 1989, is planning to go all-electric by 2030.

-This change is part of their effort to be more sustainable and to meet what customers want.
-As Infiniti deals with market challenges and dropping sales, they are focusing on key areas like China, the Middle East, and North America.
+This change is part of Infiniti’s effort to be more sustainable and to meet customers’ needs who were constantly going for brands like Lexus, Bentley, BMW etc. As it deals with market challenges and dropping sales, it is focusing on key areas like China, the Middle East, and North America.

 How will these efforts change Infiniti’s brand and market presence in the future?